usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-0/Program Pre-Assessment.md

 ---

-## Scenario 1: Problem Definition & Discovery
+## Scenario 1: Problem definition & discovery

 Your agency is launching a new initiative to enhance citizen interaction with government services.
 The program team is eager to implement a cutting-edge system and has already outlined several advanced features they believe are essential.